FineUploader/fine-uploader/readme.md

             <td>fileSizeOnSubmit</td>
             <td>boolean</td>
             <td>false</td>
-            <td>If set to true, the file size (if available) will be displayed next to the file immediately after the file has been submitted/selected.
+            <td>If set to true, the file or `Blob` size (if available) will be displayed next to the file immediately after the file has been submitted/selected.
             Otherwise, it will only appear once the actual upload starts.</td>
     	</tr>
     </tbody>